petermr/pygetpapers/joss/paper.md

 An increasing amount of research, particularly in medicine and applied science, is now based on meta-analysis and systematic review of the existing literature [@systematic_review].
 In such reviews, scientists frequently download thousands of articles and analyze them by Natural Language Processing (NLP) through Text and Data Mining (TDM) or Content Mining.
 A common approach is to search bibliographic resources with keywords, download the hits, scan them manually, and reject papers that do not fit the criteria for the meta-analysis.
 The typical text-based searches on sites are broad, with many false positives and often only based on abstracts.
 We know of cases where systematic reviewers downloaded 30,000 articles and eventually used 30.
-Retrieval is often done by crawling/scraping sites, such as journals but is easier and faster when these articles are in Open Access repositories such as arXiv, Europe/PMC biorxiv, medrxiv.
+Retrieval is often done by crawling/scraping sites, such as journals but is easier and faster when these articles are in Open Access repositories such as `arXiv`, `EuropePMC`, `bioRxiv`, `medRxiv`.
 But each repository has its own API and functionality, which makes it hard for individuals to (a) access (b) set flags (c) use generic queries.
 In 2015, we reviewed tools for scraping websites and decided that none met our needs and so developed `getpapers` [@getpapers], with the key advance of integrating a query submission with bulk fulltext-download of all the hits.

 ## pygetpapers